-Additionally, in my practice I do not prefer to use race-baiting, agenda-drivenvirtue signaling or moral grandstanding, hashtag movement promotion, or partisan sociological rhetoric.
+Additionally, in my practice, I do not prefer to use race-baiting, agenda-driven, virtue signaling or moral grandstanding, hashtag movement promotion, or partisan sociological rhetoric.
 I work with clients on self-change, not activism geared towards changing the world.

 I value the spheres of control, also termed spheres of influence, and I encourage clientele to consider—not necessarily adopt—that lasting change starts from within.
 As such, my clinical style may not be appreciated by those with social justice, radical feminist, intersectional, or socialist or communist-leaning social perspectives.

-As well, I maintain no interest in advocacy for diversity, equity, inclusion, and accessibility rhetoric—considering that these missions tend to violate the very SMO narratives I challenge.
+As well, I maintain no interest in advocacy for diversity, equity, inclusion, and accessibility rhetoric—considering that these missions tend to violate the very should narratives I challenge.
 For more information, I encourage you to read the following: REBT discourse.

 “Even injustice has its good points.
 It gives me the challenge of being as happy as I can in an unfair world.” – Albert Ellis

-Additionally, while I respect elements related to spiritual, metaphysical, and supernatural origin, I don’t incorporate these methods into my practice.
+Additionally, while I respect elements related to spiritual, metaphysical, and supernatural origin, I typically don’t incorporate these methods into my practice.
 Moreover, I do not focus on infantilization, paternalism, or victim-perpetuation.

 Since much of what I do involves pragmatism, many of the aforementioned ethereal concepts may derail client treatment outcomes.
 Still, it isn’t uncommon for me to encounter prospective clients who are opposed to the concepts associated with my particular approach to REBT.

-This is understandable, and I don’t market myself as a one-stop shop for all prospective clients.
+This is understandable and I don’t market myself as a one-stop shop for all prospective clients.
 I promote self-determination and autonomy, while also valuing the importance of social relationships, and I do not pretend as though my way is the way.